History of Zeus

 1994 – Zeus attends as an exhibitor at its first trade show, Medical Design & Manufacturing East in New York City.

-1996 – A new facility, located in Gaston, SC, opens; and the first Zeus website is launched.
+1996 – A new facility, located in Gaston, SC, opens; and the first Zeus website launches.

 1999 – A fourth facility opens in Aiken, SC, and expanded PTFE (ePTFE) process is developed.